y1zhou/knowledge-base/content/series/bayesian-stat/7-two-param-and-gibbs-sampling/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Two ducks." # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "_Tm4622z4Dg" # Unsplash ID of the picture
 ---

 Starting from this lecture, we shift gears from looking at posteriors in a mathematical perspective to the computational aspect of Bayesian inference.
 We are going to revisit the normal model, but this time in a two parameter setting.
 This is a natural model to consider for the first computational method we talk about -- Gibbs sampling.